zrcoder/gop-app-tutorials/09-Docs/static/md/actions.md

 ## Handling

-Once an [action](/reference#Action) is created, it is propagated across the app.
-It can then be handled at global and/or component levels with an [ActionHandler](/reference#ActionHandler):
+Once an `action` is created, it is propagated across the app.
+It can then be handled at global and/or component levels with an `ActionHandler`:

 ```go
 type ActionHandler func(Context, Action)